-Unless previously purchased and cancelled, the Fixed-rate Bonds shall be redeemed at par or 100% of face value on the Maturity Date.
+Unless previously purchased and cancelled, the Fixed-rate Bonds shall be redeemed at par or One

+Hundred percent (100%) of face value on the Maturity Date.
 However, payment of all amounts due on such date may be made by the Issuer through the Paying Agent, without adjustment to the amount of interest and principal to be paid, on the immediately succeeding Business Day if the Maturity Date is not a Business Day.